soheilpro/Sherlock-iOS/README.md

 ## Roadmap
 + Adding support for iPad.
 + Adding support for stronger encryption algorithms.
-+ Adding support for iCloud and Google Drive.
++ Adding support for iCloud.
 + Adding support for storing non-textual data like images.

 ## Developers
 To build and run this app on your iDevices you need to have an Apple Developer account.

-If you want Dropbox support as well, you need to create a Dropbox App and update the AppDelegate.m file with your app key and secret.
+For Dropbox support, you need to create a Dropbox App and update the AppDelegate.m file with your app key and secret.
+For Google Drive support, you need to create a project in the Google Developers Console and update the GoogleDrive.m file with your app's client id and secret.

 ## Contributing
 Please report issues or better yet, fork, fix and send a pull request.